Soledad Atzompa

+Name

 Its name, Atzompa, comes from the nahuatl language and refers to the small river valleys on the mountain looking like a scalp In time it took the other part of its name from the Soledad river which runs through the town.
 This river is a tributary of the River Blanco.

-Geographic limits
+Geography

 The municipality of Soledad Atzompa is delimited to the north by Huiloapan de Cuauhtémoc, to the east by Atlahuilco, to the southeast by Xoxocotla, and to the west and northwest by Acultzingo.
 There had been a number of border disputes in the past settled by a decree in 1982.